Emmaus High School: Music and the arts

 In December 2007, Emmaus' men's a cappella group, known as Fermata Nowhere, landed a brief stint on NBC's Clash of the Choirs, performing "Jingle Bells".
 In April 2015, Emmaus High School's chorale group performed at St. Peter's Basilica in Vatican City, and has since performed at other locations in Europe.
+In December of 2023 and 2025, they performed at Allentown Symphony Hall and in May of 2025 they performed at Carnegie Hall.
+Their theatre department has received many awards at the local area's annual Freddy Awards, specifically their 2023 production of Fiddler on the Roof, taking home a historic 7 awards.

 School newspaper

 Emmaus High School's official student newspaper is The Stinger, a reference to the hornet, the school's mascot.
 The newspaper is produced by a staff of students who report, photograph, and write all its content.
 The newspaper was founded in 1921 as E-Hive, a name it retained until 1974 when it was changed to The Stinger.
 In the 2021-22 school year, The Stinger celebrated its 100th anniversary of continuous publication.
-The Stinger and its staff have won several national and state-level awards since its 1921 founding.
+The Stinger and its staff have won countless national and state-level awards since its 1921 founding.
 In 2025, The Stinger placed fifth in the nation in the National Scholastic Press Association (NSPA) "Best of Show" contest.

 The newspaper's print edition typically includes several sections related to Emmaus High School, including Emmaus High School sports, faculty, coach, and student interviews, editorials, local popular culture, and satire and jokes related to school news and events.
 In most issues, the final page of The Stinger is dedicated to student-drawn comics, which also usually deal with student-related themes.
 The Stinger is known to tackle controversial topics, especially Emmaus High School's problems with student fights, truancy, and widespread recreational drug use.

 In 1993, former Superintendent Alrita Morgan censored an editorial, which was seen as critical of then East Penn School District board member Mary Lou Stefanko.

 Editors from The Stinger have covered many notable events, including former president Joe Biden's visit to Emmaus in January 2024, a story that won first place in General News in the Keystone Student News Media Contest.
 In September 2024, three staff members covered governor Josh Shapiro's visit to Emmaus High School for a ceremonial signing of the historic Pennsylvania education budget.